-Full Color Sandstone (FCS) is currently our only material that offers full-color capabilities, and is a great choice for miniatures, memes, and other visual models.
+Full Color Sandstone (FCS) is one of our materials that offers full-color capabilities, and is a great choice for miniatures, memes, and other visual models.

 How does full color 3D printing work?